I love to travel but when I do, I know when I get home I will be wiped out by fatigue for sometimes 2-3-4 days.

 A few things also caused me to use up a lot of my saved energy or spoons

-Example: On the last night in Washington DC after I attended a focus group , I wanted to go on a bus tour for like an hour or 2, see somethings at night but I was tired so
+Example: On the last night in Washington DC after I attended a focus group , I wanted to go on a bus tour for like an hour or 2, see some monuments at night but I was tired

 I hobbled to my room after the tour starving, ordered room service cleaned my knee which by now was the size of a grapefruit .

-I don’t think she meant to do that.
+I don’t think the woman on the tour meant to do that.
 It’s a natural reaction to reach out and stop from falling.

-But I think I was so tired I just couldn’t keep myself from falling.
+I think I was also so tired I just couldn’t keep myself from falling.
 That’s what pissed me off.

 I chose to tough it out.
-Hobbled and got 2 buckets full of ice and made my own ice packs from zip lock backs wash cloth and hair scrunchie.
+Hobbled and got 2 buckets full of ice and made my own ice packs from zip lock bags wash cloth and hair scrunchie.